A Look at the Next Generation of Smartphones

 Apple iPhone 7

-No discussion about new smartphones would be complete without at least mentioning Apple’s iPhone line.
+No discussion about new smartphones would be complete without at least mentioning Apple’s iPhone line, which may be part of those Refurbished iPhones.
 The iPhone 7 will be Apple’s new device, likely to be released some time this year.
 As usual, Apple has been tightlipped about it, but many are speculating that the iPhone 7 will have a bigger screen, one that is possibly even curved.
 Like the other devices on this list, we can likely anticipate the iPhone 7 will be faster and more powerful.
 It will also likely be able to handle punishment better than other Apple gadgets while also being waterproof.

 Sony Xperia Z6